Academic Affairs

 The Academic Programs team provides leadership and support for academic programs, policies, and procedures, and manages the official inventory of Minnesota State academic programs.
 Newly proposed programs begin as an informal Letter of Inquiry then become a Notice of Intent, which invites statewide public comment.

 Students enroll in Minnesota State colleges and universities with varying levels of academic readiness in core course subject areas like mathematics, reading, and writing.
-In order to ensure students have the highest likelihood for success in their courses, a variety of assessments may be used to best align a student’s level of academic readiness with the coursework they enroll in.
+In order to ensure students have the highest likelihood for success in their courses, a variety of measures may be used to best align a student’s level of academic readiness with the coursework in which they enroll.

 The Minnesota State Board Policy 3.3 and System Procedure 3.3.1 outline the system-wide requirements for assessing academic readiness to enroll in courses that require college-level reading, writing, and/or mathematics skills.